-The interest rate can also be affected by the length of the secured loan’s term, which is essentially the time period to make your debt repayments in, as agreed with the loan provider.
+The interest rate can also be affected by the length of the secured loan’s term, which is essentially the time period to make your debt repayments, as agreed with the loan provider.

 Another factor that could impact the amount of interest you repay is the size of the secured loan.
-Some banks and building societies offer secured loans of up to £200,000, so property owners with major home improvements in mind tend to opt for a secured loan rather than an unsecured loan, but this also depends on other circumstances.
+Some banks and building societies offer secured loans of up to £200,000, so property owners with major home improvements in mind tend to opt for a secured loan rather than an unsecured loan.
+However, this also depends on other circumstances.

-Secondly, the time it takes to process the application for an unsecured loan is usually shorter than with a secured loan, meaning you could have the money within days rather than weeks.
+Secondly, the time it takes to process the application for an unsecured loan is usually shorter than with a secured loan, meaning you could have the money for your home improvement within days rather than weeks.

 If you're looking to make small improvements or take on a reasonably manageable project in the home, then unsecured loans, which can provide funds up to £25,000 could be more suitable.

-If you are looking to use a home improvement loan to hopefully increase the value of your home you will need to extend your research to the property market in your area and the general trends in house prices.
+If you're looking to use a home improvement loan to increase the value of your home you will need to do your research carefully.
+This will involve looking at similar properties in your area and considering the general trends in house prices.

-You will also need to assess how much value your home improvement could add, and decide whether the cost as well as the potential mess and chaos in your home for a period of time would be worth the value it would add in the long run.
+You will also need to assess how much value your home improvement could add.
+Decide whether the cost, as well as the potential mess and chaos in your home for a period of time would be worth the value it would add in the long run.

-For instance, paying £10,000 for a new modern kitchen, which would, in theory, replace old surfaces and fixtures as well as worn out appliances, would not only set you back in £10,000 but also the cost of interest you'll have to pay to the loan provider.
+For instance, paying £10,000 for a new modern kitchen would replace old surfaces and fixtures, as well as worn out appliances.
+You would not only be set back £10,000, but also have the cost of interest you'll have to pay to the loan provider.

 Your kitchen is also likely to be out of use for up to a month.
-So if you are doing it to increase the value of your home, how much would a new kitchen add?
+So if you're doing it to increase the value of your home, how much would a new kitchen add?

-In such a case, the home improvement could add significant value to your home.
-Similarly with more bold home improvements such as an extension or loft conversion, the amount of value added is unlikely to be significantly higher than what it cost you to have it done in the first place.
+In such a case, the home improvement loan could help you to add significant value to your home.
+With more bold home improvements, such as an extension or loft conversion, the amount of value added is unlikely to be significantly higher than what it cost you to have it done in the first place.